The I-Land: Reception

 The review aggregator website Rotten Tomatoes reported an 8% approval rating with an average rating of 3/10, based on 12 reviews.
 The site's critical consensus reads, "Bafflingly bad, the only mystery is how The I-Land got made in the first place."
+Metacritic, which uses a weighted average, assigned the film a score of 7 out of 100, based on 4 critics, indicating "overwhelming dislike".

 Tim Surette, writing for TV Guide, gave the miniseries a rating of 0.5/5, summarizing that it "is an astonishingly dumb seven-episode mystery-box limited series about 10 people who wake up on a deserted tropical island with no memory of who they are or how they got there.
 But that central conceit is quickly resolved by Episode 3, as The I-Land spins out of control, rolls over, and wraps itself around an entirely new and equally stupid story."

 Writing for The Hollywood Reporter, Daniel Fienberg compared the miniseries to the series Lost "only with a fundamental misunderstanding of how Lost handled character development, mythology, flashback structure, theme and ensemble-building."
 He also wrote that "no aspect of The I-Land works, and every bad aspect builds on the bad aspects before in a way that makes it pretty clear that nobody involved could have been under any misapprehensions about the quality of the endeavor."

 At Paste, Allison Keene said "I have watched some truly, truly bad series in my day, but few that went off the rails this hard this fast.
 But man, what a ride.
 Cannibals, climate change, rogue simulations, for-profit prisons, a game with no rules and no logic … what an embarrassment of riches.
 Or just an embarrassment.
 We’ll go with that last one."

 In his "Stream It Or Skip It" review, Joel Keller at Decider stated that the miniseries should be skipped and summarizes that "The I-Land‘s clunky dialogue and generic characters make us care very little about why these ten jerks are on this island.
 And, yes, they’re all pretty much jerks."

 Jack Seale at The Guardian gave the miniseries one out of five stars and summarizes that "This is sci-fi without a vision, a genre piece that doesn’t know how its own genre works.
 The I-Land is begging to be forgotten."

 Writing for RogerEbert.com, Brian Tallerico summarized that "The ‘I’ stands for Idiotic.
 If you put a group of teenagers in a room and showed them a few episodes of LOST and Westworld before asking them to write their own program, they might come up with The I-Land," and that "It is a bafflingly horrible sci-fi show, the kind of project that leaves your jaw on the floor, not unlike the first time you saw Tommy Wiseau’s The Room."